zorael/dialect/README.md

 * `bot` includes some code specifically useful for bot applications
 * `twitchbot` is `twitch` and `bot` combined

+It is `pure` and `@safe` in the default `library` configuration.

 ## How to use

 > This assumes you have a program set up to read from an IRC server.
-This is not a bot framework; for that you're better off with the full [kameloso](https://github.com/zorael/kameloso) and writing a plugin that suits your needs.
+This is not a bot framework; for that you're better off with the full reference-implementation [`kameloso`](https://github.com/zorael/kameloso) and writing a plugin for it that suits your needs.

 * Create an [`IRCClient`](http://dialect.dpldocs.info/dialect.defs.IRCClient.html) and configure its members. (required for context when parsing)
 * Create an [`IRCServer`](http://dialect.dpldocs.info/dialect.defs.IRCServer.html) and configure its members. (it may work without but just give it at minimum a host address)